polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

    Because you configured the `Config` trait for this pallet to implement the `CreateSignedTransaction` trait, you also need to implement that trait for the runtime.

-   By looking at [`CreateSignedTransaction` Rust docs](https://paritytech.github.io/substrate/master/frame_system/offchain/trait.CreateSignedTransaction.html), you can see that you only need to implement the function `create_transaction()` for the runtime.
+   By looking at [`CreateSignedTransaction`](https://paritytech.github.io/substrate/master/frame_system/offchain/trait.CreateSignedTransaction.html), you can see that you only need to implement the function `create_transaction()` for the runtime.
    In `runtime/src/lib.rs`:

    ```rust